isomerpages/moe-tanjongkatongsec/_about-us/TK Graduate & Code Of Conduct.md

 <b><u>TK Graduate</u></b>

 The TK Graduate is self-directed in learning and passionate in all he undertakes.
-Confident, resilient, adaptable and compassionate, he is guided by sound values to lead and contribute to school, nation and the global community.
+Confident, resilient and flexible, he is guided by sound values to lead and contribute to school, nation and the global community.

 ![](/images/About%20us/1-2.jpg)